About Bike Blue

 We formally created Bike Blue in 2014.
 Our founding members are League of American Bicyclists (LAB) Cycling Instructors.
 Committed to skills education and bicycle safety, we took our agenda to the national arena.

 We sent a proposal to make Bicycle Safety a US DOT Title 23 §405 National Priority Safety Program to Congresswoman Diana DeGette’s office.
 Two months later we were working with the legislative staff of Congressman Earl Blumenauer, the Founder and Co-chair of the Congressional Bike Caucus, to create a bill that ‘had a good chance’ of being included in the Grow America Act.
 By early 2015, we were working with Congressman Jared Polis’ staff to get the bill written.

 In March of 2015, we attended the National Bike Summit in Washington, DC.
 The lack of support at the Summit from the advocacy community was perplexing and somewhat demoralizing.
 Later that summer we were informed that there was little support for the bill.
 And that was the day our resolve for safer cycling grew exponentially.

 Bike Blue is resolute in making bicycle safety part of the US DOT’s §405 National Priority Safety Programs.
 These programs like Graduated Driver Licensing for teen drivers have proven to save lives.
 While teens bicyclists learning to safely ride the same roads receive no national recognition or educational support whatsoever.
 That inequity is unconscionable.
 And, we’re proud to stand up and say so.

 We’re building a network of like-minded supporters who are willing to stand up for safer bicycling.
 Our current priority is uniting bicyclists and the bicycling industry to eliminate distracted driving.
 Prohibiting the use of hand-held cell phones while operating a vehicle will create a safer riding environment for everyone.
-And, it’s the first step in making Bicycle Safety a National Priority.
+And, it’s the first step in making Bicycle Safety a §405 National Priority Safety Program.
+The §405 program will provide funds for bicycle education and awareness programs to eligible states.